Luiserebii/compound-protocol-docs/src/troubleshooting/compound-eureka.md

 If the recurrent breaking is too difficult to tolerate, you can also attempt to write a deployment script yourself.
 It may help to look at the [Under the Hood](../under-the-hood) section to learn about the low-level executions ran by Eureka.

-## General Solution
+## General Failsafe

-Any other issues can be fixed by [cleaning the repo of the state file](../deploy-compound/tips.md#cleaning-deployment-state).
+Any other issues may be fixed by [cleaning the repo of the state file](../deploy-compound/tips.md#cleaning-deployment-state), which will allow Eureka to run fresh.